csandorfr/Workshop-Functional-Genomics-DRI/README.md

 * the material and the code of 5 of 6 Demos: DAPPLE, GONet, FUMA, PLN
 * the slides:  `Workshop_Functional_Genomics_28_02_2019.pptx`
-* the articles listed in this worskhop (PMID used as name): references

 ## DAPPLE: Protein-Protein Interactions Network